elixir-cloud-aai/ga4gh-sdk/README.md

 Before running the tests, you need to install Funnel, a task execution system that is compatible with the GA4GH TES API.
 Follow the instructions in the [Funnel Developer's Guide](https://ohsu-comp-bio.github.io/funnel/docs/development/developers/) to install Funnel.

-Once you have installed Funnel, you can run the tests with (it will automatically run Funnel as well):
+Once you have installed Funnel, you can run the tests.
+This will automatically run Funnel as well:

 ```
 bash ./run-tests.sh